 Mountains are a good place to start digging.
 Many mountains yield mine shafts and large caverns that not only have more ore but chests and tracks.

 9. The right tool for the job.

 When you see gold, emerald or red stone make sure you use an iron pickaxe to mine it otherwise it will yield nothing.

 10. Gold is not as good as you think

-Gold is semi rare in Minecraft and should be mined but its s soft metal and no good for weapons and armour.
+Gold is semi-rare in Minecraft and should be mined, but it is a soft metal and no good for weapons and armour.
 Save it to create powered mine rails to race around the map.

 11. Get there faster

 By double-tapping up/forwards on the controller, you can do a speed run, which, when combined with jumping is a faster way to travel.

 By laying mine cart tracks you can use minecarts to zip across the landscape easily and quickly.
 On easy mode the mine carts also have little or no issue going uphill as well as down so you can circumnavigate your world with ease.